imagej/imagej.github.io/_pages/contribute/index.md

 Note that since ImageJ2 has a modular [architecture](/develop/architecture), it is possible that your change would be more applicable to one of the supporting technologies such as [ImgLib2](https://github.com/imglib), [SCIFIO](https://github.com/scifio) or [SciJava](https://github.com/scijava).

-## ImageJ1
+## ImageJ 1.x

-Changes to [ImageJ1](/software/imagej1) are made by {% include person id='rasband' %}, who is the sole [ImageJ1](/software/imagej1) developer.
+Changes to [ImageJ 1.x](/software/imagej-1.x) are made by {% include person id='rasband' %}, who is the sole [ImageJ 1.x](/software/imagej-1.x) developer.
 He takes patch submissions and then reworks them to fit within the project's development model and style before merging them.
 Attribution for the changes is noted in the release notes (see [ImageJ1's Release Notes/News](https://imagej.nih.gov/ij/notes.html)).

 Methods of getting the patch to Wayne include:

 -   Send the modified code in a [private mail to Wayne](mailto:rasbandw@mail.nih.gov).
 He prefers not to discuss code on the ImageJ mailing list.
 -   Send a patch to [Wayne via private mail](mailto:rasbandw@mail.nih.gov).
 It should apply to [the latest revision](https://github.com/imagej/imagej1/commit/master) and must not use any Git extension because Wayne uses `patch(1)` to apply the patch.
--   Submit a pull request on GitHub against {% include github org='imagej' repo='imagej1' label='the ImageJ1 repository' %}.
+-   Submit a pull request on GitHub against {% include github org='imagej' repo='imagej1' label='the ImageJ 1.x repository' %}.
 Please note, though, that none of [the past Pull Requests](https://github.com/imagej/imagej1/pulls?q=is%3Apr+is%3Aclosed) were merged using the standard Git workflow.

 The important part is that Wayne receive the code/patch, since he is the only one with the authority to merge it.